panxchen/panxchen.github.io/_pages/research.md

 * Economic History
   * “Mining Chinese Historical Sources at Scale: A Machine-Learning Approach to Qing State Capacity”, for presentation at CEPR Economic History Symposium, Dublin, Jun 2024 (with Wolfgang Keller, Carol Shiue, and Sen Yan)

-### Work in Progress
-* Environmental and Development
-  * “Intellectual Property Protection, Environmental Enforcement, and Green Innovation” (With Hongzhong Fan and Jiangchen Dong)